codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 OpenShift is a cloud computing Platform as a Service (PaaS) that makes it easy to deploy apps online.
 It is open source and written in Ruby.

 To get started [create an OpenShift Online account](https://openshift.redhat.com/app/account/new?web_user[promo_code]=railsgirls), which allows you to put three apps online for free.
-Once you are signed up, you can install the OpenShift RHC Client Tools by running these commands in a terminal and following the prompts:
+Once you are signed up, install the OpenShift RHC Client Tools by running these commands in a terminal and following the prompts:

 {% highlight sh %}
 gem install rhc